paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-032-manufacturers-excise-taxes.md

 (5) to a nonprofit educational organization for its exclusive use, or

 (6) to a qualified blood collector organization (as defined in section 7701(a)(49)) for such organization’s exclusive use in the collection, storage, or transportation of blood, but only if such exportation or use is to occur before any other use.
 Paragraphs (4), (5), and (6) shall not apply to the tax imposed by section 4064.
-In the case of taxes imposed by section 4051,11 So in original.
-The comma probably should not appear. or 4071, paragraphs (4) and (5) shall not apply on and after October 1, 2022.
+In the case of taxes imposed by section 4051 or 4071, paragraphs (4) and (5) shall not apply on and after October 1, 2022.
 In the case of the tax imposed by section 4131, paragraphs (3), (4), and (5) shall not apply and paragraph (2) shall apply only if the use of the exported vaccine meets such requirements as the Secretary may by regulations prescribe.
 In the case of taxes imposed by subchapter C or D, paragraph (6) shall not apply.
 In the case of the tax imposed by section 4191, paragraphs (3), (4), (5), and (6) shall not apply.

 **(b) Proof of resale for further manufacture; proof of export** Where an article has been sold free of tax under subsection (a)—